The Guide to enter Sciences Po

 4. Good evening, I am currently a graduate of a baccalaureate with honors with 17 in ses, 17 in history and 16 in philosophy.
 Science po has always made me dream but I never had the courage to attend.
 Today I pass in L1 aes mention political science and europe.
 And I intend to present myself at the common competition.
 I would like to know from when I could start preparing for the competition and is a preparation (like that of springboard iep) essential in my case?
 Thanks in advance for reading and responding.

 8. Hello, just like Martine, I would like to know the value of the school record in relation to the common competition.
-Can one claim access to Science Po Paris or even Bordeaux in bac 0, with an average file (i.e. around 13 average), but largely successful in its competition?
+Can one claim access to Science Po Paris or even Bordeaux in French baccalauréat 0, with an average file (i.e. around 13 average), but largely successful in its competition?
 Thanks in advance.

 10. a question about Sciences Po Paris integration.
 If there was no attempt by the Terminale class, what can be done? – Bac 1 – After a deug? (right?) – after a Master (which one?) abilat Thanks for the answer.
 D.M

-11. @Carole: YES of course!
+11. @Carole: YES, of course!
 You can have the competition and then refuse the place granted to you.
 The question will even be asked on the website when the results are announced, you will only have a few days to confirm or refuse the place, and by default if nothing is answered the place will be lost.
 Good luck getting the city you want!

 14. Regarding the Concours Commun, is the academic record more or less important than the results obtained in the competition?

 15. Hello, I am in L1 Sociology and History (double course).
 I would like to take the science po BAC 0 and BAC 1 competition.
-I would like to be informed about the dates of the IEP competitions for BAC 1 in Bordeaux and Lille.
+I would like to be informed about the dates of the Sciences Po competitions for BAC 1 in Bordeaux and Lille.
 Thank you very much, for your site as well as for your future answer.

-16. @Pablo: Hello Pablo, the Grenoble and Bordeaux IEPs are independent.
-You can therefore try as many times as you want Grenoble for example, this will have no impact on the other IEPs to which you can present yourself in the usual way.
-As for the common IEPs, to find out if you can present this competition several times, the site cc.iep.fr states on its website: I already took the Concours Commun last year.
-If I fail again this year, can I take it again next year?NO, the Concours Commun is open to year 1 and year n-1 baccalaureate holders.
-On the other hand, you can present the entrance examinations to the second year specific to each IEP.
+16. @Pablo: Hello Pablo, the Grenoble and Bordeaux regional Sciences Po are independent.
+You can therefore try as many times as you want Grenoble for example, this will have no impact on the other regional Sciences Po to which you can present yourself in the usual way.
+As for the common regional Sciences Po, to find out if you can present this competition several times, the site cc. iep.fr states on its website: I already took the Concours Commun last year.
+If I fail again this year, can I take it again next year?
+No, the Concours Commun is open to year 1 and years n-1 baccalaureate holders.
+On the other hand, you can present the entrance examinations to the second-year specific to each IEP.
 This answer will nevertheless have to be reformulated taking into account the new competitive entrance examination for the 2nd year.
-For Sciences Po Bordeaux, it seems to us that there is no presentation quota for the competitions, but there are competitions for several levels BAC 0, 1, 3 Hoping I could help, The Academics in Politics team
+For Sciences Po Bordeaux, it seems to us that there is no presentation quota for the competitions, but there are competitions for several levels BAC 0, 1, 3 Hoping I could help, The Academics in Politics team.

 Comments are closed.